APZH/tp/docs/UserGuide.md

 ---

+<div style="page-break-after: always;"></div>

+---

 ## 2. Features
-**This section teaches you all the commands you can use to manage your very own virtual task list in the SchedUrMods application.**
+This section teaches you all the commands you can use to manage your very own virtual task list in the SchedUrMods application.

+---

 ### 2.1 Viewing help : `help`
 Displays all available commands for the SchedUrMods application.